ikejs/parksy/PROPOSAL.md

 ## Skateboard

-A working authentication system, mock accounts and parking space data.
+Mock parking space data, basic UI for renter CRUD, ability to rent a space anywhere with only license plate, location, and duration.

 ## Bike

-Basic UI for CRUDing parking space data from a renter's perspective, implement Stripe, make parking space sale.
+Implement Stripe, clean UI.

 ## Car

-Clean UI for sorting parking spaces by location.
+UI for sorting parking spaces by location.

 ## Personal Achievement Goals: